sigsum/sigsum/proposals/2023-01-checkpoint-format.md

 Conversely, Sigsum doesn’t currently specify a signed tree head encoding format, but conveys them as a sequence of `size`, `root_hash`, `signature`, and `cosignature` parameters, where `signature` signs `size` and `root_hash`, while `cosignature` also signs the log key hash and a timestamp.

-Adopting the checkpoint format would allow Sigsum logs to be cosigned by witnesses in the Omniwitness ecosystem, with only minor changes necessary to support the respective signature schemes and HTTP APIs.
+Adopting the checkpoint format would allow Sigsum logs to be cosigned by witnesses in the Omniwitness ecosystem (and vice versa), with only minor changes necessary to support the respective signature schemes and HTTP APIs.

 Moreover, the checkpoint format natively allows [key rotation](https://git.glasklar.is/sigsum/project/documentation/-/issues/26) if changes to log identity are adopted.